sailfish009/openstructure/modules/conop/doc/conop.rst

 Connecting atoms
 --------------------------------------------------------------------------------

-The high level interface is exposed by the Conopoloy singleton instance:
+A single function call to :func:`ConnectAll` is sufficient to assign residue and atoms properties as well as to connect atoms with bonds.

 .. code-block:: python

-  import conop

-  cc=conop.Conopology.Instance()
+  # Suppose that BuildRawModel is a function that returns a protein structure
+  # with no atom properties assigned and no bonds formed.
   ent=BuildRawModel(...)
-  cc.ConnectAll(cc.GetBuilder(), ent)
+  print ent.bonds  # will return an empty list
+  # Call ConnectAll() to assign properties/connect atoms
+  conop.ConnectAll(ent)
+  print ent.bonds  # will print a list containing many bonds

-For fine grained control, the builder interface may be used directly.
+For fine grained control, the :class:`Builder` interface may be used directly.

 .. _mmcif-convert: